2017 General Election highlighted an increase in turnout amongst 18 to 24 year olds – from 43% in 2015 to 58% in 2017

 ParliaMentors celebrates difference, and as such we welcome a diverse range of students to apply.
 However, in general we are looking for ParliaMentors who:

-We recruit for the next round of ParliaMentors for a 6-week period from February – April each year.
+We recruit for the next round of ParliaMentors for a 6-week period from February – middle of April each year.

 ParliaMentors recruitment period:

-(Please note there is flexibility to ensure assessment dates can be worked around any clashes with religious festivals)
+(Please note there is flexibility to ensure assessment dates can be worked around any clashes with religious festivals or observance)

 ParliaMentors runs alongside the academic year.
 The core activities of the year are below, if you are accepted on to the programme you’ll find out more.